Executive Editorial

 It has been a busy time for our CUP U13-U19 Gold and Black teams!

-• Our older MLS NEXT teams also returned to Canada for the first time in several years to compete in league play against Toronto FC.
-More on this and all recent CUP Boys events on Social Media!
+• The older MLS Next teams also returned to Canada for the first time in several years to compete in league play against Toronto FC.
+More on this and all recent CUP Boys events on Social Media! [links at end of newsletter]

 At